amir141592/Samurai-Project/projects/samurai-buttons/README.md

 - A few pre-defined button styles to quickly choose between them ✅
 - Passing a single config object to button ✅
 - Passing a function to button that executes on button click ✅
-- Automatically detecting right text color for button based on background color
+- Automatically detecting right text color for button based on background color ✅
 - Automatically detecting right hover effect color based on
   color and background color
+- Adding support for i18n (Internationalization)
+- Implementing ARIA support for poeple using AT

 ## Developer Words